1jour1vin

 Wine rated (2021 guide) 96/100

 Aromas of apricot, passion fruit, lemon tart, and custard, as well as fennel and cloves.
 It is full-bodied with lively acidity and a creamy texture.
-Long, round, and mineral finish.
-Very tight and structured.
+The finish is long, round, and mineral-driven.
+Very tight and well-structured.
 Drink now or hold.

 Wine Green